 These are self-made millionaires with charisma, strong work ethic, and — most importantly for budding business owners— good advice.

 One such entrepreneur is Gary Vaynerchuk (also known as Gary Vee).

-Gary Vaynerchuk's Best Business Advice: Document, Don't Create
+Gary Vaynerchuk's Best Business Advice for Creators: Document, Don't Create

 Gary Vee knows exactly how to draw in audiences.

 He keeps people on the edge of their seats as he delivers real world practical application strategies for success.